Tesla

 Symptom

-Charging starts but stops after a few minutes without any explicit error code on vehicle; Wall Connector LEDs may show brief fault pattern
+Charging starts but stops after a few minutes without any explicit error code on the vehicle; Wall Connector LEDs may show a brief fault pattern.

 Intermittent Connection or Thermal Cutback